 Division 3 — Appeals

-18. Interpretation
+18. Term used: Court

 (1) In this Division —

-Court means a single Judge of the Supreme Court or the Court of Appeal, as the case requires.
+Court means a single judge of the Supreme Court or the Court of Appeal, as the case requires.

 (2) Where under this Division the Court varies a determination of the State Administrative Tribunal or substitutes its determination for that of the Tribunal, the determination of the Court has effect for the purposes of this Act (other than this Division) as if it were a determination of the Tribunal.